– Saturday 19 November 2022 –

 About the ride

-A challenging yet beautiful ride – 155km in distance, and elevation of 1,700m.
+Bondi2Berry is a challenging, yet beautiful ride – 155km in distance, and elevation of 1,700m.

 The ride is an open road event, adhering to normal road rules and is sanctioned by Cycling NSW.
 Please note that only road bikes are able to be utilised (no TT / triathlon or mountain bikes).
 There will be support vehicles for each of the groups, as well as first aid and bike mechanics on the course.